 Yahoo

 The Yahoo is weird, odd and ever-so-slightly bizarre.
 It is Perth Road Runners’ annual handicap race.
-It was first run in 1983, and its 2022 renewal (held early in 2023) was the 38th fixture.
+It was first run in 1983, and its 2023 renewal was the 39th fixture.
 It is traditionally held in the ten days or so before Christmas, although has occasionally been delayed into the early New Year where necessary.
 A Christmas race it may be, but some of the most competitive performances from PRRs occur at this race in the final scrap around the North Inch for Yahoo glory.

 As a handicap race, it seeks to provide an even contest for all participants, sending more leisurely/stately runners on their way before the later-starting elite athletes.
 The contest is held over a 9½-mile course around Perth (containing both the climb of Newhouse Road and some infamously steep slopes in Craigie; clink link for more details).
 The first runner over the line on the North Inch takes the leviathan trophy for which the Yahoo has become famous/notorious (potential winners are advised to bring a wheelbarrow to the event).

 A key feature of the Yahoo is that it is held on an evening in December/January; that is, in the dark.
 This adds an extra dimension to the race.
 The course nowadays is marked with flour arrows to within an inch of its life (and generously marshalled).
-It is not a night for standard club kit: runners (absolutely) must wear reflective or day-glo clothing (and ideally some sort of lighting).
+Previous course knowledge is invaluable; a recce, at the very least, is a must.
+It is not a night for standard club kit: runners (absolutely) must wear reflective/hi-viz/day-glo clothing (and ideally some sort of lighting).
 The ability to run fast when you can’t see where you’re going is particularly useful.
 Much of the last mile – ie the section heading upriver/North by the Tay on the North Inch – is invariably and especially dark.
 A full(ish) moon* helps; without one, the pre-placing of head torches under Smeaton’s Bridge is not unknown.
-The 2023 race falls on a new moon, so ‘extra’ darkness should be expected.
+The 2024 race falls close to a full moon, FWIW.

 As to the history of the trophy, Club stalwart Neil Muir relates that “the trophy was donated to a group of athletes from Perth Strathtay Harriers alongside a small number of PRRs on a visit to Aschaffenburg [Perth’s twin town in Bavaria, S Germany] in the eighties.
 The trophy was competed for between the Aschaffenburg athletes and the Perth athletes with the German athletes visiting Perth at a later date.
 It was then decided that the trophy would become the trophy for the Yahoo.
-The Yahoo came about as the route was often used by the Harriers as a training route and decided to make it a Christmas club race and called it the Yahoo as a bit of a laugh.
+The Yahoo came about as the route was often used by the Harriers as a training route and decided to make it a Christmas club race and called it the Yahoo as a bit of a laugh.”
+The Yahoo was a Harriers race for many years (as shown here in this photo from 1996), with PRRs invited to compete, until it was effectively handed over to us to run.

 A trophy is also awarded to the fastest time recorded over the course by both male and female athletes.
 Records of course times are not well kept; so far, I’ve struggled to find anything faster than the times posted by James Waldie and Paige Brown in the 2022 race (although the course is now marginally shorter by dint of the newly-introduced and controversial Peri-Peri Shortcut).